ivanearisty/obsidian/Yotov's take on our homework.md

 - python is the glue code, you want to automate stuff such that the e2e test for.
 - Component directory structure is important
 - Add all clang-tidy and then remove lints that you explain why you removed something .

+interface isf for users
+private is for your use

+all the calculators have different degrees of crazyness I guess.

+look at calculator 3 and how we use pimpl

+application binary interface

+tightly couple for high performance and costly to maintain

+- add dependencies of things internally

+Mental model: If you have a good component then it's something that you can easily fork lift away from the project into a different project.
 ## Homework 2
 If you do not understand something give something hard.